SAKryukov/microtonal-fabric/README.md

-## Microtonal Chromatic Lattice Keyboard
+## Microtonal Chromatic Lattice Keyboard — see [Life Demo](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard)

 This project ***under development*** offers a musical keyboard of a special structure in the form of [lattice](https://en.wikipedia.org/wiki/Lattice_%28group%29) resembling computer keyboard.
 This *rank-two* structure offers certain benefits over traditional *sequentially-structured* keyboards and is especially suitable for [microtonal music](https://en.wikipedia.org/wiki/Microtonal_music).
 In its use, the keyboard is highly suggestive of the fundamental principles of music harmony.
 The tone mapping is based on the [Wicki-Hayden layout](https://en.wikipedia.org/wiki/Wicki-Hayden_note_layout), but the geometry is different: it is simpler; and its symmetry matches the symmetry of the tone system more closely.